 "Les Climats" refers to the terroirs of Burgundy, the precisely-defined vineyard parcels that make up the prestigious wine-growing region.
 So important to the world of wine and to the region are les climats that have been recognized by UNESCO.

 The sommelier, Charles, with a look of stern attentiveness, matched each of the three courses with appropriate wines.
-Les Climats is Burgundy wine heaven ("Le paradis des Vins de Bourgogne," Jamet and Carole Colin call it) where 300 winemakers are represented with wines ranging from €25 to €8,000 and a staggering 28,000 bottles in the cellar.
+Les Climats is Burgundy wine heaven ("Le paradis des Vins de Bourgogne," Jamet and Colin call it) where 300 winemakers are represented with wines ranging from €25 to €8,000 and a staggering 28,000 bottles in the cellar.
 The wine list is an oversized, hardcover book with the weight of a case of Chablis.
-No wonder Wine Spectator has awarded Les Climats the Grand Award of Excellence for 2017, 2018, and 2019.
+No wonder Wine Spectator awarded Les Climats the Grand Award of Excellence for 2017, 2018, and 2019.
 Overall, the restaurant also made our list of the The Best Restaurants in France 2020.

 VIP Dinner Cruise with Bateaux Parisiens |